Kimberly-Rodriguez/E-Commerce-Back-End/README.md

 ## Instalation

-For installation and deployment, please click [here](https://kimberly-rodriguez.github.io/Employee-Tracker/).
-The GitHub link is [here](https://github.com/Kimberly-Rodriguez/Employee-Tracker).
+For installation and deployment, please ...

 * Clone the repo (please reference the links below).